zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the POP3 protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :command: The command sent.
+   :param command: The command sent.

-   :arg: The argument to the command.
+   :param arg: The argument to the command.

    .. zeek:see:: pop3_data pop3_login_failure pop3_login_success pop3_reply
       pop3_unexpected